KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

-`KeyboardKit` is a Swift library that helps you create keyboard extensions for iOS.
-It supports a bunch of keyboard actions and keyboard types and lets you create keyboards with text inputs, emojis, actions, images etc.
+`KeyboardKit` is a Swift library that helps you create keyboard experiences for iOS, e.g. in custom keyboard extensions.

+`KeyboardKit` supports a bunch of keyboard actions and keyboard types and lets you create keyboards with text inputs, emojis, actions, images etc.

 <p align="center">
     <img src ="Resources/Demo.gif" />
 </p>

+If you're new to iOS keyboard extensions, I can recommend reading [this great guide][Guide], which goes through almost everything you need to know about iOS keyboard extensions.

 ## Installation